-Stretching from Gananoque to Cornwall, the 100-kilometer 1000 Islands Parkway bike path treats cyclists to some of the prettiest riding in The Great Waterway.
+Stretching from Gananoque to Cornwall, the 100-kilometer 1000 Islands Parkway bike path treats cyclists to some of the prettiest riding in South Eastern Ontario.
 Part of the Waterfront Trail, sections of the route were resurfaced in 2015, also making it one of the safest routes in the region – a wide grass median separates cyclists from car traffic.
 Riding from Ganaoque is an easy day trip idea: the out-and-back route is 50 kilomters (reasonable for cyclists of all fitness), the terrain is mostly flat and there are plenty of stops along the way to refuel and rest.
 Here are 6 tips for making the most of your 1000 Islands cycling day trip.

 Start in Gananoque